lauramcastro/lauramcastro.github.io/publications_en.markdown

 I conduct multidisciplinary research.

-Most of my work has taken place inside the <a href="https://www.erlang.org/blog/a-brief-beam-primer/">BEAM</a>.
+Most of my work has taken place inside the [BEAM][beam]{:target="_blank"}.
 I've worked on software testing (automated, model, and property-based testing), applied to software in general, but also to distributed, concurrent, functional systems in particular.
 Lately, I'm also involved in research on software engineering teaching/learning processes (with special focus on software architecture).

 I'm also very interested in the analysis of the societal impact of technology from a feminist perspective.